-Researchers make key discovery in fight against Alzheimer's diseaseDecember 11th, 2012 in Alzheimer's disease & dementia /
+Researchers make key discovery in fight against Alzheimer's diseaseDecember 11, 2012 in Medicine & Health / Alzheimer's disease & dementia

 Medical researchers at the University of Alberta have discovered a drug intended for diabetes appears to restore memory in Alzheimer's brain cells.